Athletic Training M.S. Technical Standards

 Candidates for selection to the AT Program will be required to verify they understand and meet these technical standards or that they believe that, with certain accommodations, they can meet the standards.
 The Northwestern College Department of Academic Support will evaluate a student who states he/she could meet the program’s technical standards with accommodation and confirm that the stated condition qualifies as a disability under applicable laws.

-Northwestern College has applied for Accreditation with the Commission on Accreditation of Athletic Training Education (CAATE) for the Master of Science Athletic Training program.
-The undergraduate program is currently accreditated by CAATE*.
+Northwestern College is accredited by the Commission on Accreditation of Athletic Training Education ( CAATE) for the Master of Science in Athletic Training program.